Getting Back on Track with OmniFocus 3

 - Moving towards a system that is, as David Allen says, “as simple as possible, but no simpler”.

 - Using tags in combination with folders, projects, and single-action lists to create a system that is convenient and manageable.
-Visit our Tags for OmniFocus 3 directory to learn about the many ways that tags can be used.

 - Simplifying your OmniFocus setup by offloading projects and actions that fall outside your realm of responsibility.

 - Determining what you can realistically accomplish.
 To quote David Allen, “you can do anything, but not everything”.

 - Performing daily and weekly reviews of your OmniFocus

 - Using custom perspectives to easily identify inaccuracies and inconsistencies in your OmniFocus database.

 Especially if you’re new to OmniFocus, it’s recommended that you watch the recording of the Start Smart with OmniFocus 3 session before watching this session.
 You might also want to watch the recording of the OmniFocus 3: Beyond the Basics session to better acquainted with OmniFocus’ more advanced features.